Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 McGinness worked as a truck driver in the 20s and 30s, and joined the army after the bombing of Darwin.
 He served with the field ambulance in Darwin, Morotai and Borneo.

-During the 1930’s Joe became known throughout the north of Queensland as a fighter for the rights of Aboriginal people.
+During the 1930’s Joe became known throughout the north of Queensland as a fighter for the rights of Australia’s First People.
 However, it was after the war that ‘Uncle Joe’, as he became known, focused on this struggle.
 Most notably he took on the protection laws that gave state governments almost total control over the movements of Aboriginal people.
-He dedicated much of his time to campaigning for the 1967 amendment to the Australian Constitution.
-It gave constitutional capacity to the federal government to legislate in favour of Aboriginal people and allowed indigenous Australians to be counted in the census.
+Therefore, Joe dedicated much of his time to campaigning for the 1967 amendment to the Australian Constitution.
+Above all, this amendment gave constitutional capacity to the federal government to legislate in favour of Aboriginal people.
+Further, it allowed indigenous Australians to be counted in the census.

 Joe moves to Cairns and joins the Union